This content was updated for accuracy and relevance on December 25th, 2021.

 2. Improves Brain Function

 Are you struggling with staying on-task throughout the day or suffering from major writer’s block?
-Yoga may help.
+A yoga class or yoga retreat may help.

 The effects of yoga are similar to those of aerobic exercise—it can improve cognitive function, attention, and memory, which may increase your creativity and productivity throughout the day through concentrated repetition.